 You need to advise QLeave of service with an interstate scheme.
-If we don't hear from you, and you haven't recorded any service in Queensland for four consecutive years, we'll try to contact you to let you know we intend to revoke your membership.
-If we still don't hear from you for 120 days, we'll cancel your QLeave membership.
+If we don't hear from you, and you haven't recorded any service in Queensland for four consecutive years, we'll try to contact you to let you know we intend to cancel your registration.
+If we still don't hear from you, we'll cancel your QLeave membership.

 About your claim

 How do I claim my long service leave?

 If you would prefer to complete the hardcopy form, you can contact us to have it sent to you.

 You can claim after 10 years of service or 2,200 credits.
 You can also claim after seven years or 1,155 service credits if you're permanently leaving the industry.
 Find out more about claiming long service leave.